Best Of15 min read

 7. Kraken — Best for Crypto-Focused Active Traders

-If your active trading is primarily in crypto markets, Kraken is where serious traders tend to end up.
-It's been operating since 2011 — which in crypto years makes it practically ancient — and its track record on security and reliability is genuinely better than most exchanges out there.
+If your active trading is primarily in crypto, Kraken is where serious traders tend to land.
+Operating since 2011 makes it practically ancient in crypto years — and its track record on security and reliability is better than most exchanges.
+That's saying something in this space.

-Kraken Pro (the advanced trading interface) gives you real charts, deep order books, and a full maker/taker fee structure that rewards high-volume traders.
-You're not getting any stock trading here, but for crypto specifically, it's a top-tier choice.
+Kraken Pro gives you real charts, deep order books, and a fee structure that rewards high-volume traders.
+You won't get any stock trading here, but for crypto specifically, it's top-tier.
+The maker/taker fees drop significantly as you increase volume, which is exactly how it should work for active traders.

 Key Features: